What Is Transcriptomics? How RNA-Seq Reveals What Microbes Are Doing

 This distinction is crucial.
 A bacterium’s genome may encode thousands of genes, but only a fraction are expressed at any given time.
 By studying RNA, scientists can capture a snapshot of cellular activity, revealing how organisms respond to stress, antibiotics, nutrient shifts, or host interactions.

 Modern transcriptomics is powered by RNA sequencing (RNA-Seq), which has replaced microarrays as the gold standard for gene expression studies.
 With today’s technologies, researchers can perform whole transcriptome analyses across hundreds of samples—or even resolve gene expression in single cells, providing an unprecedented view of microbial and host biology.
+Already in a transcriptomics project?
+Check our Transcriptomics services page and contact us!

 What is Transcriptomics